vinodkraman/vinodkraman.github.io/_pages/about.md

 My reseach interests are broadly in anything Machine Learning Theory (MLT) related.
 Some specific areas of interest include: Online Learning, Bandits, Boosting, Differential Privacy, and Algorithmic Fairness.
 Right now, I am really excited about the intersection of Learning Theory and Differential Privacy.
 In addition to MLT, I am interested in adjacent areas such as Combinatorial Optimization and Adaptive Data Analysis.
 In general, I like to work on theoretical problems with some tangible implications to society.

-Fun fact: you can find me on the front page of UM's Chemical Engineering page!
+Fun fact: you can find a picture of me on UM's [Chemical Engineering](https://che.engin.umich.edu/) page!

 Recent News
 ======